Siraaa/ttt/README.md

-# A half functioning twerminal tic-tac-toe game made in python
+# A half functioning tic-tac-toe game made in python